JeanWi/Python-Template/README.md

 - Possibility to have a readthedocs page
 - CI workflow to publish the package on PyPI

-Please adapt the branch protection rules after creating a repository from this template!
+Please adapt the branch protection rules after creating a repository from this template.
+It's easiest to export the rules from this repository and import them again to the new repository.

 ## Testing
 ### In github CI